ICT 0417 – Layout: Creating Tables (and Related Layout Skills)

-Be able to create a table with a specified number of rows and columns using a word‑processor or spreadsheet application.
+Students will be able to create a table with a specified number of rows (r) and columns (c) using a word‑processor or spreadsheet, apply appropriate table‑specific formatting, use a house‑style, proof the table, and manage the file in line with the Cambridge IGCSE ICT (0417) syllabus.

 Key Concepts